 Touching upon this very subject, Mortimer J. Adler & Charles Van Doren speak about these type of books in their own touchstone piece, How To Read A Book – The Classic Guide To Intelligent Reading:

 “There is a second class of books from which you can learn – both how to read and how to live.
 Less than one out of every hundred books belongs in this class – probably it is more like one in a thousand, or even one in ten thousand.
 These are the good books, the ones that were carefully wrought by the authors, the ones that convey to the reader significant insights about subjects of enduring interest to human beings.
 There are in all probably no more than a few thousand of such books.”[Bold & Underline Emphasis Added]

 The Hobbit offers many profound lessons of life.
 Through fantasy fiction Tolkien creates a story which is analogous to what each of our own journeys are individually.
-And just as life offers us countless lessons from which to learn from, so does The Hobbit offer many germane gems of wisdom that are for the taking, all of which are woven throughout the story.
+And just as life offers us countless lessons from which to learn from, so does The Hobbit offer many germane gems of wisdom that are there for the taking, all of which are woven throughout the story.